scottfr/SystemsBook/Understanding/understanding.md

 Before you run a model you should develop a sense of the result you expect from the model at the current point in its development.
 Once you run the model you should be certain that is it performing as expected.
 When the result is not what you expect then either the structure is wrong or your assumptions are wrong.
 Each case represents an opportunity to further develop your understanding.

 You should never be more than a single concept change away from a running model that produces a result that you understand.
-You may think this a bit strict though after you add several elements to a model, simply to find it doesn't work, and you spend hours trying to figure out why, you may have a better appreciation for this guideline.
+You may think this a bit strict, but after you add several elements to a model simply to find it doesn't work, and you spend hours trying to figure out why, you may have a better appreciation for this guideline.

-Making all the elements of a model visible makes it much easier for others to understand it.
+Others will find it much easier to understand a model if you make all of its elements visible.
 This is why Months per Year and Initial Deposit were created as explicit variables rather than embedding the values inside other elements.

-And what's definitely worth repeating is that providing comments for all the elements of a model will also make it much easier for others to understand.
-All one need do is mouse over an element and click on the "i" that appears to read the comment.
+It's definitely worth repeating that providing comments for all the elements of a model will also make it much easier for others to understand.
+Comments in the model are easily read by doing a 'mouse over' an element, and clicking on the "i".

 ----------